-To order any of these three versions online: Bird’s Eye View.
+To order any of these versions online: Bird’s Eye View.

 Calling All Book Clubs

-Book Clubs across Canada have discussed Bird’s Eye View.
+Book Clubs across Canada and the U.S. have discussed Bird’s Eye View.
 I would love to answer your questions via email, telephone, or Skype.
 For a list of discussion questions, click: Book Club Questions.

 While writing my wartime novel, I interviewed many veterans.
 My research into the Second World War resulted in more than 100 true stories that are published on my website, indexed by subject and title.
 To see the complete list, click here: Wartime Wednesdays.